David Byrnes BL

 Experience outside of the Bar

-Prior to the practice of law at the Bar, David had accumulated over 20 years experience (15 years in business ownership) in the areas of IT Systems Management & Software Development | Business Management & Development | HRM | Property Investment | Civil Aviation Operations & Management | Regulatory Compliance.
+Prior to the practice of law at the Bar, David had accumulated over 20 years experience (15 years in senior management and business ownership) in the areas of IT Systems Management & Software Development | Business Management & Development | HRM | Property Investment | Civil Aviation Operations & Management | Regulatory Compliance.
 He has also been retained as an expert witness on behalf of the State in Superior Court litigation.

 Employment Law

-A Worker v A Football Club (WRC September 2023): Advices and representation provided to a barman who made a claim for unfair dismissal.
-I negotiated this matter to settlement, the terms of which are confidential, which included a cash sum, a letter of apology given to the Worker for allegations of theft and the withdrawal of a criminal complaint made against the Worker to the Garda Síochána.
+A Worker v A Football Club (WRC September 2023): Advices and representation provided to a barman who made a claim for alleged unfair dismissal.
+David negotiated this matter to settlement, the terms of which are confidential, which included a cash sum, a letter of apology given to the Worker for allegations of theft and the withdrawal of a criminal complaint made against the Worker to the Garda Síochána.

 An Executive v A Public Health and Social Provider (High Court July 2023): Advices and representation provided to a senior executive of a Public Health and Social Provider in an action consisting of an application made for an interlocutory injunction and damages inter alia for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014.
-This action was negotiated to settlement at mediation for a six-figure sum, the terms of which are confidential, and full costs to the client.
+This action was negotiated to a settlement at mediation for a six-figure sum, the terms of which are confidential, and full costs to the client.

 A Manager v A Public Health and Social Provider (High Court July 2023): Advices and representation provided to a manager of a Public Health and Social Provider in an action consisting of an application made for an interlocutory injunction and damages inter alia for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014.
-This action was negotiated to settlement at mediation for a six-figure sum, the terms of which are confidential, and full costs to the client.
+This action was negotiated to a settlement at mediation for a six-figure sum, the terms of which are confidential, and full costs to the client.

-11 x Employees v Shannon Transport & Warehouse Company T/A STL (WRC April 2023): Advices and representation provided at all hearings for 11 employees who each made a successful claim for unfair dismissal with awards ranging from €2,320 to €21,000 and totaling €109,040.
+11 x Employees v Shannon Transport & Warehouse Company T/A STL (WRC April 2023): Advices and representation provided at all hearings for 11 x employees who each made a successful claim for unfair dismissal with awards ranging from €2,320 to €21,000 and totaling €109,040.
 See press reports:

 Read decisions: ADJ-24657 | ADJ-24669 | ADJ-24686 | ADJ-24685 | ADJ-24684 | ADJ-24683 | ADJ-24682 | ADJ-24679 | ADJ-24676 | ADJ-24675 | ADJ-24674

 A Lecturer v A College (WRC / High Court March 2023): Advices and representation provided for a senior college lecturer with concurrent proceedings.
 The WRC claim was for alleged constructive dismissal for making protected disclosures.
 The High Court action involved a claim for damages for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014 and personal injuries for alleged workplace bullying.
-This case was negotiated to settlement at mediation for a six-figure sum, the terms of which are confidential.
+This case was negotiated to a settlement at mediation for a six-figure sum, the terms of which are confidential.

 Protected Disclosures Tribunal (Dublin Castle June 2021 and June 2022): Advices and representation provided for an Executive Director of An Garda Síochána.